CloudsDocker/cloudsdocker.github.io/_posts/2023/01/2023-01-25-ssh-permission-issues-all-gone.md

 > The best way to predict the future is to create it.

+# How to fix most permission issues when using Git
-# You are required to enter password even on correct private key
+## error: You are required to enter password even on correct private key
-## Symptoms
+### Symptoms
 If you are sure correct ssh PSK keys installed in your `~/.ssh/` , but keep on requesting enter password when login, it worked fine and ssh connection got established after you enter password.
 That's annoying to have to enter password every time even connection is good after enter password.

 ```shell